Figure 1. Q-View Software workflow.

 ensure the power switch is in the on position.

-- Clean the imager glass with a lint-free cloth and ethanol, rubbing alcohol, or window cleaner.
+- Clean the tray glass with a lint-free cloth and ethanol, rubbing alcohol, or window cleaner.

-Launch Q-View Software and open Settings > Administration > Manager Imagers to detect, name and focus the
+Launch Q-View Software and open Settings > Manage Imagers to discover, name and focus the

-imager and capture a dark field.
-Dark field capture takes 5 minutes on the Q-View Imager LS and 15 minutes
+imager and to capture a dark field.
+Dark field capture takes approximately 15 minutes.

 The Q-View Imager Pro requires drivers that are not bundled with the Q-View Software installer.

 Please contact Quansys to obtain and install these additional drivers if needed.

 The button on the front of the Q-View Imager Pro opens and closes the tray.
 Its color represents the following.

 - Green: the imager is on and the tray can be opened